evansiroky/timezone-boundary-builder/README.md

 ### Improvements to code

 Will be approved subject to code review.
-As noted, I hope to create a docker file that starts a local instance of the Overpass API to use to extract data from OSM.
-I also hope to add tests in the future to expedite the code review process.
-Pull requests are welcome for those two items as well!
+I hope to add tests in the future to expedite the code review process.

 ### Changes to timezone boundary configuration

 Any change to the boundary of existing timezones must have some explanation of why the change is necessary.
 If there are official, publicly available documents of administrative areas describing their timezone boundary please link to them when making your case.
-All changes involving an administrative area changing their observed time should instead be sent to the [timezone database project](https://www.iana.org/time-zones).
+All changes involving an administrative area changing their observed time should instead be sent to the [timezone database](https://www.iana.org/time-zones).

 ## Future data releases

-I hope to at least keep up with updates produced from the timezone database.
+This project tries to keep up with updates produced from the [timezone database](https://www.iana.org/time-zones) that include new zones.

 In my opinion, the geographic data of the timezone boundaries should reside completely within OSM.
 In the future, it may be possible to be able to retrieve all of this data directly from OSM by extracting all relations with a `timezone` tag.
 However, there is some controversy as to whether timezone boundary data should be in OSM ([see email thread](https://lists.openstreetmap.org/pipermail/talk-us/2016-May/thread.html#16331)).